justinsillou/justinsillou/README.md

 -->

 - 🌿 I'm currently working on the project "Local & Toi" : [here](https://youtu.be/clvelmQigjA)
-- ⚡ Almost 2024 and many projects in progress!
+- ⚡ I'm starting 2024 and many projects in progress!
 - ✍️ Writing a blog
 - 🖌️ Redesign of the personal site (finally)
 - 📹 Some videos (other than demos) on Youtube : [here](https://www.youtube.com/channel/UCthtWlmreVMa2u0uMl87DJg)